 Give Your Bees Space to Work

 A great general rule of thumb is to give your bees a 10-foot radius around their hive to do their thing.
-It’s also important to face their hive away from any activity that may occur daily around your or your neighbors’ properties.
+It’s also important to face their hive away from any activity that may occur daily around your or your neighbours’ properties.

 Think of your beehive like an airport.
 These little friends will be taking off and landing all day long, and this will generally happen in the direction you face them.
 So, help them out, and give them plenty of space to start and complete their missions.